ps-tuebingen-courses/pl1-lecture-notes/src/08-lazy-evaluation/lazy-evaluation.md

    type Env = Map[String, Thunk]
 ```

-Instead, we use a Scala class Env to express this recursion.
+Instead, we use a Scala class `Env` to express this recursion.
 Since we want to experiment with different variants of how to generate and evaluate thunks we first create a parameterizable variant
 of the evaluator that leaves open how to

   1. represent thunks (type `Thunk`)
   2. create thunks (method `delay`)
   3. evaluate thunks (method `force`).

 __Hint__: Research on the internet what abstract type members in Scala are.
-For instance, here: http://www.scala-lang.org/node/105
+For instance, [here](http://www.scala-lang.org/node/105).

 ```scala mdoc
 trait CBN {